The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Unpacking the No Free Lunch Theorem with Kolmogorov Complexity

 \subsection{NNs as Compressors of the Labeling Function}

-Particularly relevant to supervised learning, we show that not only are the unlabeled datasets compressible---the labeling functions are too.
+Relevant to supervised learning, we show that not only are unlabeled datasets compressible---labeling functions are too.
 Further, we can demonstrate their compressibility concretely using trained models as compressors.
 Given a labeled dataset $\mathcal{D} = (X,Y) = \{(x_i,y_i)\}_{i=1}^n$, any likelihood model $p(y|x)$---regardless of whether the top predictions are correct---can be used to generate a lossless compression scheme to encode the dataset labels $Y$ given the inputs $X$.
-Using a stream code such as arithmetic coding \citep{witten1987arithmetic}, in combination with the probability model $p(y|x)$, the labels can be encoded in $K(Y|X,p) \le -\sum_{i=1}^n\log_2 p(y_i|x_i)+3$ bits.
+Using a stream code such as arithmetic coding \citep{witten1987arithmetic}, in combination with the probability model $p(y|x)$, the labels can be encoded in $K(Y|X,p) \le -\sum_{i=1}^n\log_2 p(y_i|x_i)+2$ bits (see e.g. \citet{mackay2003information}).
 Models which maximize the log likelihood of the data also implicitly minimize the length of this encoding.

-One can show by delimiting, as is done in \citet{fortnow2000kolmogorov}, that $K(Y|X) \le K(Y|X,p)+K(p) + 2 \log_2 K(p) + c$, where $c$ is some small constant depending on the language.
+As we derive in \autoref{app:nfl-proof}, $K(Y|X) \le K(Y|X,p)+K(p) + 2 \log_2 K(p) + c$, where $c$ is a small constant depending on the language.
 Writing the negative log likelihood in terms of the empirical cross entropy, combining our two inequalities, and dividing by the size of the dataset $n$ yields

 where $\mathrm{CE}$ is the cross entropy of the classifier $p$ averaged over dataset $\mathcal{D}$.
 This inequality implies that, regardless of how large the model is, it provides a non-trivial compression of the dataset as the size $n$ of the dataset grows sufficiently large, as long as $\mathrm{CE}$ is better than random guess.
-To demonstrate this fact, we employ the compression scheme from \citet{kapoor2022} in order to find a compressed representation of MLPs on several class balanced tabular classification datasets\footnote{\url{https://www.openml.org/}}.
+To demonstrate this fact, we employ the compression scheme from \citet{kapoor2022} in order to find a compressed representation of MLPs on several class balanced tabular classification datasets (available at \url{openml.org}).
 As shown in \autoref{fig:pac-bounds} (left), we are able to compress the labels on most of the datasets by well over the naive $n\log_2C$ encoding length where $C$ is the number of classes.
 We also apply the method with convolutional architectures to compress labels on CIFAR-10 and CIFAR-100 in \autoref{fig:pac-bounds} (middle), allowing us to reject the hypothesis that the labeling functions are drawn uniformly at random with extremely high confidence.